Ultimate Guide To Nepal

 Swayambhunath is the pilgrimage site for Buddhists worldwide.

-Also called the Monkey Temple, Swayambhunath Temple is the holy shrine for Buddhists.
-Built in the stupa style, this shrine looks marvelous with Buddha’s eyes and eyebrows painted on it.
-Tibetan prayer flags are hung from its top.
+Also called the Monkey Temple, Swayambhunath Temple is a holy shrine for Buddhists.
+Built in the stupa style, it looks marvelous with Buddha’s eyes and eyebrows painted on it.
+Tibetan prayer flags hang from its top.

 Travelers have to visit this Swayambhunath temple at least once on their trip.
 They will enjoy a peaceful environment and watch stunning panoramic views.
 Moreover, they must try Laphing, Thukpa, momos, and keema noodles from the shops around Swayambhu.